SeisSol/Meshing/README.md

-A collection of useful tools for mesh generation and visualization for [SeisSol](http://www.seissol.org).
+A collection of useful tools for mesh generation and preprocessing for [SeisSol](http://www.seissol.org).